xiangyuan/blog/content/blog/2011/2011-11-21_jquery-checkbox-on-off-toggleswitch.rst

-public: yes
-tags: [webdev, javascript]
-summary: On-Off switches with HTML, CSS and jQuery.

 jQuery On-Off Toggle/Switch
 ===========================

+:tags: webdev, javascript
+:summary: On-Off switches with HTML, CSS and jQuery.

 Today I was looking for a nice graphical on/off switch to replace checkboxes on a webpage I'm working on.
 I found `a beautiful